ipld/website/Get-Started.md

 # Tutorial

-This tutorial will teach you about how to use IPLD.
+In this tutorial, you will learn how to use IPLD.
 We'll start from the very basics, and end with some examples.

 IPLD stands for InterPlanetary Linked Data.
 This is based off of [IPFS](https://ipfs.io), which is the InterPlanetary File System.
-IPFS starts with a desire to have filesystems that work even when there are long delays involved (such as would be the case with interplanetary space travel).
+IPFS starts with a desire to have filesystems that work even when there are long delays involved (such as would be the case with interplanetary space travel!).
 IPLD builds on top of this by allowing us to reference data in IPFS - or elsewhere.

 When we get data from the internet by accessing a webpage in our browser, we know it comes from the right place if the URL is https.
 This is because the HTTPS protocol gives some security that the data hasn't been compromised, for instance by a man-in-the-middle attack.
 (Of course, sometimes not even HTTPS is enough!
 TODO: add symantec & fake certificates).
 However, while we know that the data comes from the right place, we _don’t_ know if it was the data we intended to get!